Budget Backpacking Guide To Albania

 Tasty Treats For Less

-Eating out in Albania is rather cheap most of the times, especially if you are visiting the towns and cities outside of Tirana.
+Eating in Albania is rather cheap most of the times, especially if you are visiting the smaller towns and cities outside of Tirana.
 You can find plenty of grilled lamb and mutton on the menu, as well as staple Italian foods such as pasta and pizza.
 If you are on the coast, you should definitely try the fresh seafood, which is cheaper to buy from small stands rather than the restaurants.
+You could often also buy fish and seafood directly from fishermen.

 If you are looking for something extra delicious and inexpensive, try the Balkan burek, which is a pastry filled with cheese, spinach or meat.
 You can also opt for the sufllagê.
-The Greek-inspired food is a flatbread filled with kebab meat and chips – you won’t be hungry after that.
+The Greek-inspired food is a flatbread filled with kebab meat and chips.
+There’s no way you’ll be hungry after that.

-In terms of drinks, coffee is cheap in Albania, which has a thriving coffee culture.
+In terms of drinks, Albania has a thriving coffee culture and coffee shops dot all cities.
 You’ll notice this clearly when exploring places like Tirana, which is home to a few very successful coffee shop chains, as well as independent coffee houses.
 If you are looking for alcohol, raki is the cheapest drink to opt for.
+Alternatively, it may not be famous for it, but Albania also has its fair share of vineyards and wineries.

 Spotting The Right Accommodation

-In terms of finding cheap accommodation, you don’t have to worry too much when backpacking in Albania.
-Even the top-end hotels can be cheaper than €150 per night.
-The budget-friendly hostels could only cost you as little as €10 a night.
-You can find many Albanian hotels and hostels on travel portals such as Hotels.com, Booking.com and so on.
+In terms of finding cheap accommodation in Albania, you don’t have to worry too much when backpacking Albania.
+Even the top-end hotels can be cheaper than €150 per night, while the numerous budget-friendly hostels could only cost you as little as €10 a night.
+Alternatively, you could consider staying in a private accommodation, such as guesthouses or farm stays.

-Public transport in Albania is not very reliable, and you shouldn’t expect the timetables to stick at all.
-Nonetheless, it’s cheap and a good way to travel from one city to another.
+Public transport in Albania is widely used, but you should keep in mind that schedules and time tables are prone to change.
+Always double-check your departure time before leaving.
+Nonetheless, it’s a very cheap and convenient way to travel from one city to another.

 Extra Tip For Savings